 Currently attending an Anne Arundel County Public High School?

-You may be eligible to earn college credits through the Pathways Program if you have satisfied the requirements of the AACPS Early Childhood completer program, or through a statewide agreement if you have earned the 90+9 hour certificate.PDF Or you can take college courses through our Jump Start program for 50% off regular tuition.
+You may be eligible to earn college credits through the Pathways Program if you have satisfied the requirements of the AACPS Early Childhood completer program, or through a statewide agreement if you have earned the 90+9 hour certificate.PDF Or you can take college courses through our Early College Access Program for 50% off regular tuition.
 Contact the TEACH advisor to learn more.

 A recent high school graduate or returning adult learner with no or some college?